JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 * The high level interface for ease of use – and to dispatch on other manifolds.
 * The intermediate layer to dispatch on different parameters in the last section, e.g. type of retraction or vector transport.
 * The lowest layer for specific manifolds to dispatch on different types of points and tangent vectors.
-Usually this layer with a specific manifold and no optional parameters.
+Usually this layer is implemented with a specific manifold and no optional parameters.

 These three layers are described in more detail in the following.
 The main motivation to introduce these layers is, that it reduces method ambiguities.